Camping near Disney World doesn’t mean you have to surrender the natural environment you embrace while camping in your RV or tent.

 Welcome to the authentic, natural Florida — all within an hour’s drive of Disney World or Universal Studios.

-Fort Wilderness Campground: In case you can’t get enough of Disney
+Fort Wilderness, in case you can’t get enough Disney

-No matter how you cut it, you’re at least 20 minutes away from the Magic Kingdom, even when you’re camping at Disney World’s Fort Wilderness Campground.
+No matter how you cut it, you’re going to be at least 20 minutes away from the Magic Kingdom, even when you’re camping at Disney World’s Fort Wilderness Campground.
 It’s only three miles as the crow flies, but you’re not a crow.
 You’ll most likely be taking a bus or the ferry from the campground, as we did.

 My overnight stay at Fort Wilderness was an afterthought, to be truthful.
 I couldn’t imagine I would find my kind of natural landscape, or my kind of prices.
-A friend suggested this roundup of campgrounds near Disney World would be incomplete without it.
-She was right.
-The campground was fabulous, though a bit on the high side compared to nightly rates of the others.
+A friend suggested this roundup of campgrounds near Disney World would be incomplete without it, and she was right.

-The campground is immersed in natural Florida habitat, a pine and cypress forest that spreads out over 740 scenic acres.
-My site was tucked into one of two campground loops set aside for tents and pop-up campers.
+The campground is a natural Florida habitat, a pine and cypress forest spread out over 740 scenic acres.
+My site was tucked into one of two campground loops for tents and pop-up campers.
 Another 700 sites are designated for motor homes and travel trailers, and there are 400 cabins in their own little world at the far end of the campground.

-While it seems massive, even overwhelming, the campground was thoughtfully designed to afford space and some privacy.
-Nineteen campsite loops spin out from the hub, a central recreation area with a swimming complex, campground store, amphitheater and Bike Barn, where you can rent bicycles, kayaks or canoes for paddling on the lake.
-Every evening, a singing cowboy and Disney characters Chip ‘n’ Dale entertain in the amphitheater around a campfire, where the kids can roast marshmallows, hot dogs and S’mores.
+While it seems massive, even overwhelming, the campground was thoughtfully designed to afford space and privacy.
+Nineteen campsite loops spin out from the hub with a central recreation area that included a swimming complex, campground store, amphitheater and Bike Barn, where you can rent bicycles, kayaks or canoes for paddling on the lake.
+Every evening, a singing cowboy and Disney characters Chip ‘n’ Dale entertain in the amphitheater around a campfire, where the kids roast marshmallows, hot dogs and S’mores.

 Traffic and parking are restricted to your campsite.
 Bring bicycles or ride the free shuttle with ferry connections to the Magic Kingdom.
 When you return in the evening, join other campers on the beach for the Electric Boat Parade and fireworks.

-Disney’s Fort Wilderness, 4510 N. Fort Wilderness Trail, Lake Buena Vista; 407-WDW-CAMP; www.disneyworld.disney.go.com/resorts; 90 tent/pop-up sites, $56 to more than $102 per night (seasonal); RV sites range from $84 to more than $200, depending on the date.
-All sites have charcoal grill and picnic table, water and electric hookups, cable TV and Internet connections (additional fee); Wi-Fi hot spots (fee).
+Disney’s Fort Wilderness, 4510 N. Fort Wilderness Trail, Lake Buena Vista; 407-WDW-CAMP; www.disneyworld.disney.go.com/resorts; All sites have charcoal grill and picnic table, water and electric hookups, cable TV and Internet connections (additional fee); Wi-Fi hot spots (fee).
 RV sites also have sewer hookups.
 Comfort stations have showers and ice machines.
 Swimming, entertainment, restaurants, concession, hiking, paddling, motorboat rentals, bike rentals, electric golf cart rentals.
 Pets allowed at designated sites; Alcohol permitted, but no weapons.
 Check firearms upon arrival in safe deposit box.
 Book reservations online.
 1 mile (by ferry) to the Magic Kingdom; 8 miles to Universal Studios.
 View map.

 Related article: Disney’s Fort Wilderness delivers on nature